 Socioeconomic Development

-Ethiopia has maintained its position as one of the fastest-growing economies in Africa over the past 15 years, reducing poverty in both rural and urban areas.
-Ethiopia’s GDP per capita has grown at a relatively fast pace but still remains low compared to other countries.
-According to World Bank data, Ethiopia’s GDP per capita was approximately $925 in 2021.
-The HDI score was 0.498 in 2021.
+Ethiopia has remained one of Africa’s fastest-growing economies over the past 15 years.
+This has helped reduce poverty rates in rural and urban areas, despite ongoing conflict.
+Ethiopia’s GDP per capita has grown relatively fast, but remains low compared with other countries.
+According to World Bank data, it was about $1,293.78 in 2023.
+Ethiopia’s Human Development Index (HDI) score was 0.492 in 2022.

 Socioeconomic barriers